Chorus/Note-Documentation/docs/CarePlan/Graphs.md

 The filter, in the top right corner, can be used to view data points collected by a specific provider on the graph.

 :::note
-When there are multiple data points collected on the same day, for targets with a form of measure that scores as a percentage, the average of the scores will be plotted on the graph.
-For targets with a form of measure that scores as a count, the sum of the scores will be plotted on the graph.
+When there are multiple data points collected on the same day, for targets with a form of measure that scores as a percentage, or that measure the average duration/rate, the average of the scores will be plotted on the graph.
+For targets with a form of measure that scores as a count, or that measure the total duration, the sum of the scores will be plotted on the graph.
 :::

 ## Add Data to Graph